 There are no scheduling restrictions on FR1 serving cell(s) and cell(s) with PCI different from a serving cell(s) due to L1-RSRP measurement performed on FR2 cell(s) with PCI different from a serving cell(s).

 There are no scheduling restrictions on FR2 serving cell(s) and cell with PCI different from a serving cell(s) due to L1-RSRP measurement performed on FR1 cell with PCI different from a serving cell(s).

-Editor’s note: FFS whether the scheduling availability on non-serving cell is needed or not when the UE is performing L1-RSRP measurement on serving cell(s)